 But you know what?
 Despite hearing the excuse for years, and people warning me many times in advance when I announced plans to come here, if I spoke Dutch to someone they NEVER replied in English.
 Not once.
 Not even a SINGLE time!!

 I've heard this excuse for years about Northern Europeans.
 I didn't get it my first week in Berlin either.

-After 8 entire weeks here, there’s no way this can be pure luck.
-The 25 people I met in one night, those I’ve talked to in the street and in restaurants and bars, the many people I’ve met in parties and various social events, and even the few friends I’ve somehow managed to convince to squeeze me into their agendas on a more regular basis; they’ve all spoken just in Dutch with me.
+After 8 entire weeks in the Netherlands, there's no way this could have been pure luck.
+The 25 people I met in one night, those I talked to in the street and in restaurants and bars, the many people I met in parties and various social events, and even the few friends I somehow managed to convince to squeeze me into their agendas on a more regular basis; they all spoke just in Dutch with me.

 I also met up with a good Dutch friend of mine from Esperanto meetings shortly after I had arrived, as well as another language blogger who is Dutch and didn't even try to speak Dutch to the two of them.
 I was used to using other languages with them in the past.